 As a former high school band director, I often told my students that sometimes the last thing I taught them was music.
-It was life skills like teamwork and persistence that helped develop skills in them that they would use for the rest of their life.
-The school year started with marching band in the late summer and most of the fall season.
-It is a long haul to get a competitive marching show put together and would take several months of preparation before they would see the final product.
-In short, it took persistence to have the show peak just at the state competition in early November each year.
+Life skills like teamwork and Persistence helped develop skills in them that they would use for the rest of their lives.
+The school year started with the marching band in the late summer and most of the fall season.
+It is a long haul to get a competitive marching show put together.
+It would take several months of preparation before they see the final product.
+In short, it took Persistence to have the show peak just at the state competition in early November each year.

-I believe the first step is to help them set their own vision.
-What do they hope to do with this goal?
-Encourage them to daydream, to step back and challenge yourself to create something.
-So you think of an idea in your subconscious mind and then you start to some mental tryout.
-The idea then moves into your subconscious mind where it sees a new idea.
-It compares it to your programming and if it doesn’t match, it begins to sabotage it.
+I believe the first step is to help them set their vision.
+What does the child hope to do with this goal?
+Encourage them to daydream, step back, and challenge themselves to create something.
+So you think of an idea in your subconscious mind, and then you start to some mental tryout.
+The idea then moves into your subconscious mind, where it sees a new picture.
+It compares it to your programming, and if it doesn’t match, it begins to sabotage it.

-That’s when you want to do a little war with your subconscious mind.
+That’s when you want to make a little war with your subconscious mind.
 You can say something like, “Well, I know, but what if it did happen?
 What would it look like?”
 What would it feel like to be successful in that area?”
-Your subconscious mind wants to keep things in the normal vein of thinking, but when we explain to kids that this type of thinking will not bring them forward in life, they begin to understand.
+Your subconscious mind wants to keep things in the usual vein of thinking, but when we explain to kids that this type of thinking will not bring them forward in life, they begin to understand.
 Help them to work to keep the idea alive.